voxel/voxel-keys/README.md

 The events are only emitted when the state changes from up to down, or down to up (*not* continuously while pressed, unlike the DOM keypress event).

+When used with game-shell, an additional API is available to add default keybindings:

+    keys.registerKey('left', 'A');

+will bind `left` to `A` if there is no existing binding for `left`.
+Without game-shell, default keybindings are instead defined statically with the `keybindings` option to voxel-engine.

 ## License

 MIT